Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Encodings for Compressing Sparse Tensors

-Different encoding formats store a sparse tensor in a compressed manner.
-In each format, actual data (NZ values of a tensor) is stored along with metadata (information about the positions of NZs in the tensor).
-While processing tensors in compressed format, accelerator's data indexing logic uses metadata to locate and extract appropriate NZs.
-Fig. \ref{fig::sparse-data-encodings} shows an example of an uncompressed tensor $T$ and its encoding in different formats.
-For instance, NZ value '5' is located with indices (y,x)=(1,0).
-Fig. \ref{fig::sparse-data-encodings}(b) shows the encoding of $T$ in coordinate format, where vector $val$ contains all NZ values and $coord$ vectors represent the corresponding metadata.
-This section discusses commonly used formats for encoding sparse tensors through a common example (Fig. \ref{fig::sparse-data-encodings}) and their implications on the storage and processing requirements.
-For different formats, Fig. \ref{fig::sparse-encoding-schemes-overview} introduces a taxonomy for processing on metadata during data extraction, and Table \ref{tab:sparse-encodings-overhead} lists the corresponding storage and coding overhead.
-Depending on the mapping of the layer of a model onto the accelerator, tensors are divided into blocks (per PE-wise work) and processed separately.
-We refer to such processing as a group-wise encoding, which is discussed later.
-Finally, this section briefly describes on-the-fly encoding and further opportunities.
+A sparse tensor is compressed with an encoding format.
+An encoded tensor contains actual \textit{data} (NZ values) and \textit{metadata} (information about positions of NZs).
+Later, metadata is used by an accelerator's data indexing logic to locate and extract NZs.
+This section discusses commonly used encodings through an example (Fig. \ref{fig::sparse-data-encodings}) and their implications on the storage and processing requirements.
+For different formats, Fig. \ref{fig::sparse-encoding-schemes-overview} introduces a taxonomy for processing metadata during data extraction, and Table \ref{tab:sparse-encodings-overhead} lists the corresponding storage overhead.
+Depending on the mapping of a layer onto the accelerator, tensors are divided into blocks (per PE-wise work) which are encoded separately.
+We refer to such processing as a \textit{group-wise encoding}, which is discussed later.
+Finally, this section briefly describes encoding on the fly and further opportunities.